LubosKato/coindome/README.md

 This is blueprint for react app with nodejs.
-Its using mongolab for mongodb and heroku for deployment User password is hashed in DB
+Its using mongolab for mongodb and heroku for deployment User password is hashed in DB,
+Redux is used for translations and currency (visible after login)

 ### Hosted on Heroku
 https://coindome.herokuapp.com/